 Friday July 30, 2010, Day 9

-Shortly after we docked the crane arrived and Panayiotis and his tools were lifted to the “Faneromeni’s” foremast.
+Shortly after we docked the crane arrived and Panayiotis and his tools were lifted to the Faneromeni’s foremast.
 The trouble was a cracked sealed beam.
-He also cut off some corroded cable, soldered new leads, and replaced the flood light.
+He also cut off some corroded cables, soldered new leads, and replaced the flood light.
 Problem fixed!
 After Panayiotis came down, he looked at the autopilot.
 It seems that its rudder sensor was defective.
-A new one has to be ordered.
+A new one had to be ordered.

-I also discussed with him the problem that my new Tridata ST60 has developed in the last few days.
+I also discussed with him the problem that my new Tridata ST60 had developed in the last few days.
 It indicates not the speed over water from its impeller but SOG from the GPS.
-According to its less than clear manual this is set by the “Dealer Calibration” function.
+According to its less than clear manual this was set by the “Dealer Calibration” function.
 To reach this, according to the manual, one has to press simultaneously two buttons and hold them for 12 seconds.
-But the instrument does not reach this function.
-Panayiotis suggested that maybe the impeller sensor cable makes a bad contact.
+But the instrument did not reach this function.
+Panayiotis suggested that maybe the impeller sensor cable made a bad contact.
 I will check that.

 We arrived in Papandria [37° 16.8' N 26° 46.2' E] at 1430.
 I anchored in 6 m depth with 45 m of chain.
 It was very calm here.
 I received an e-mail from my friend Onder Yildiz with the S/Y Pandora.
-They were in Samos Marina and are today in Agathonisi.
+She was in Samos Marina and the family was today in Agathonisi.
 Maybe they will come here in Lipsi tomorrow.
-I also send an e-mail to Raymarine support asking for help on the Tridata.
+I also sent an e-mail to Raymarine support asking for help on the Tridata.